 - One 4″ round styrofoam floral holder to place in the bottom of the candle-holder/vase so the twigs would stay exactly where Corbett wanted them.
 It also raised the twigs higher in the vase — that was a bonus.

 - Two rolls of brown trim to tie the Gratitude Leaves to the tree.
 I actually could have assembled the tree without using any trim.
-Once the leaves are hole-punched, they slide easily to exactly where you want them on the twigs I purchased.
+Once the leaves are hole-punched, they slide easily to exactly where you want them.
 String, as I found out, isn’t needed to tie them on the tree.
-If you use a branch that you find in nature, the holes will probably be too small, and you will need the string to loop through the hole you punch in the leaf to tie it to the tree.
+However, if you use a branch you find in nature, the holes will probably be too small, and you will need the string to loop through the hole you punch in the leaf to tie it to the tree.

 - FREE printable of the Gratitude Leaves

 - Package of metallic fine-point Sharpie markers (I love that this pack has two each of gold, silver, and bronze pens.
 I’ll also use them to write notes and to sign and address my Christmas cards, so these markers are a great set to have, and they’re often hard to find in stores during the holidays because they sell out fast.)

 Below is the centerpiece of our Thanksgiving table filling up with reminders of some of what we have to be grateful for.

 4) Don’t Ask People What They’re Grateful For; Ask Them This Instead!